Instrumental variables with unordered treatments: Theory and evidence from returns to fields of study: Introduction

 \section{Introduction}

 \end{onehalfspace}

 Instrumental variables (IV) estimation of treatment effects is challenging if there are multiple unordered treatments.
-Not only does identification require (at least) one instrument per alternative, but it is also necessary to deal with the issue that units who choose the same treatment may have different next-best treatments.
-One way to resolve these challenges is to assume homogenous treatment effects.
-If effects are not constant then standard 2SLS does not identify the payoff to any individual or group of the population from choosing one treatment instead of another.
+Not only does identification require (at least) one instrument per alternative, but it is also necessary to deal with the issue that individuals who choose the same treatment may have different next-best treatments.
+One way to resolve this issue is to assume homogeneous treatment effects.
+If effects are heterogeneous across individuals (conditional on observable characteristics), then standard 2SLS does not identify the payoff to any individual or group of the population from choosing one treatment instead of another.\footnote{A number of studies in diverse fields report evidence of unobserved heterogeneity in causal effects (see, for example, the review article by \citet{mogstad2018identification}).}

-We revisits the identification argument of \citet{kirkeboen_field_2016} who showed how one may combine instruments for each type of education with information about individuals’ ranking of treatment types to achieve identification while allowing for both observed and unobserved heterogeneity in treatment effects.
-Applying this approach to data from Norway, they found that different fields have widely different payoffs, even after accounting for selection on unobservables.

-This note shows that the key assumptions underlying the identification argument of \citet{kirkeboen_field_2016} has testable implications.
-Second, we provide a new characterization of the bias based on principal strata, that may arise if these assumptions are violated.